A Practical Guide to Healthy Aging

 “Yes, indeed mild cognitive impairment prevalence rises with age (from 6.7 percent for ages 60–64 to 25.2 percent for 80–84),” says Strygin.
 “However, it is far from 100 percent and the best news is that you can do something with it.

-“Interestingly, behavioural interventions are more effective than pharmacological in many cases while having no side effects.
+“Interestingly, behavioral interventions are more effective than pharmacological in many cases while having no side effects.
 For instance, outdoor activities are more efficacious than antipsychotic drugs for ameliorating physical aggression, which often comes along with cognitive decline.”

-“Other interventions with proven beneficial effects are exercise, cognitive training, pet therapy, music and massage,” says Strygin.
+“Other interventions with proven beneficial effects are exercise, cognitive training, pet therapy, music, and massage,” says Strygin.
 “Interestingly, low muscle mass was also linked to cognitive decline.”

-How to help healthy ageing
+How to help healthy aging

 Staying healthier and active as we age is called improving our ‘healthspan' i.e., not just living longer (lifespan) but remaining in the best condition we can.
 Here are the diet and lifestyle changes our experts recommend to protect your healthspan, starting today.